 On June 2, 2017, Temple Beth Am celebrated a special Kabbalat Shabbat Service honoring all of our graduating high school seniors.
 Highlight of the service was presentation of the Gary Eisenberg Shem Tov Award to Remy Farkas and Grace Gilbert.
 Honorable mentions were presented to Javier Cohen, Robert Feder, Samantha Joseph and Leo Romano.
 Yasher koach to all of our high school seniors.

-Tamara Donnenfeld, Director of Lifelong Learning at Temple Beth Am, will be honored with presentation of the 2017 JPro Miami Jewish Communal Professional of Excellence Award at JPro Miami's Year-End Lunch on Wednesday, May 24th, 12:00 pm.
+Tamara Donnenfeld, Director of Lifelong Learning at Temple Beth Am, was honored with presentation of the 2017 JPro Miami Jewish Communal Professional of Excellence Award at JPro Miami's Year-End Lunch on May 24, 2017.
+Guest speaker at the event was David Lawrence, Jr., children's advocate and former Editor of the Miami Herald.
 JPro Miami is the local chapter of the Jewish Communal Service Association of North America (JCSA) in United States and Canada.